MrMarans/Bankdaten-ML/readme.md

 ## How to Use

+  - Download the docker container: `docker pull mrmarans/bank_prediction_app:latest` or by downloading it with git and do "streamlit run kontostand_vorhersage.py"

 1. **Upload Data**
    - Click "Upload CSV file" in the sidebar
    - Select appropriate date and amount columns